-SUVs — especially in crossover form, which have come to dominate the category far more than the body-on-frame truck-based vehicles that pioneered the class — are no longer a craze or a trend; in fact, they’ve subsumed the (non-truck portion of the) car market.
+SUVs are no longer a craze or a trend; in fact, they’ve subsumed the (non-truck portion of the) car market.
+That's especially true of crossover forms, which have come to dominate the category far more than the body-on-frame truck-based vehicles that pioneered the class.
 They’re filling niches that have nothing to do with spaciousness or capability, which were the traditional arguments in their favor; even tiny, pavement-dwelling subcompacts now receive added ride height and extra cladding to justify their existence and boost their sales.

 Raging against crossovers can feel pointless.
 One might as well rail against time, taxes, or the incoming tide.
 But the fact remains, the crossover is not the ultimate vehicle for navigating modern American life.
 Buyers are spending too much for excess size and capability they don’t use.
 Unless entering and exiting cars presents physical difficulties, you don’t need to buy a crossover.
 Here’s why.

 1. Crossovers aren’t as fun to drive as cars

 Manufacturers have put copious engineering toward making crossovers sporty, but those projects are trying to overcome physics, rather than working with it.
 Generally, a car performs better when you lower the ride height, reduce weight and tighten the suspension; crossovers must at least pay lip service to doing the opposite.
 Even an outstanding crossover like the Porsche Macan is still a compromise from the more engaging experience one could have with a sportier, lower-riding Porsche.

 2. Crossovers aren’t always more practical than cars